Dominic Blizzard: Bristol Rovers

 Despite there being reported interest from Championship clubs, Blizzard joined League One club Bristol Rovers on a free transfer in July 2009, having agreed the deal over a week earlier.
 He signed a three-year deal.
 Despite missing most of the pre-season due to suffering from influenza, he made his debut as a substitute in a 2–1 defeat to Leyton Orient on 8 August 2009.
 On 15 February 2010, he made a challenge on Charlton Athletic's Grant Basey that "Addicks" boss Phil Parkinson described as "one of the worst I've seen".
 Though at first there were concerns that he had broken Basey's leg, the resulting injury turned out to be ankle ligament damage.
 This came ten days after Blizzard had told that the media that he was frustrated with being left on the bench.
 He was a regular starter for the rest of the season.
 On 27 February 2010 he scored his first and only goal for Bristol Rovers against Colchester United.

-During the 2010–11 season, Blizzard lost his starting place in the "Pirates" first eleven, as new signing Wayne Brown came in and took his place.
+During the 2010–11 season, Blizzard lost his starting place in the "Pirates" first XI as a new signing Wayne Brown came in and took his place.
 He gained his first start of the season in September, after Brown was ruled out with an ankle problem.
 Two months later manager Paul Trollope announced his intention to try to find a club for Blizzard to join on loan.
 In March 2011, he joined Port Vale on loan until the end of the season; this reunited him with Jim Gannon, his former boss at Stockport.
 His spell would last a matter of days however.
 Arriving on the 18th, he played in the 3–0 defeat to Accrington Stanley on the 19th, and returned to Rovers on the 21st after Gannon was sacked.
 He departed parent club Rovers by mutual consent in June 2011.